 Rather than go out to a restaurant or eat in this valentine’s why not go out and enjoy one of life’s free treats and save in the process.
 There are countless free days and nights out you can enjoy that could well be all the more romantic than a night spent in a cramped restaurant surrounded by other, similarly unimaginative valentine’s couples.
 Every couple needs a little alone time- if you are parents you might want to refer to this list of ways to find alone time.
 Great examples of fun, free and romantic activities include a camping trip in a field, romantic walk by the sea, star gazing on a moonlit hillside or if your fortunate enough to know a relative who owns a holiday home in another state perhaps even a couple of nights in another location to really max out the romance factor whilst keeping the purse strings tightly close.
 There are even fun Valentine’s Day date ideas that don’t require leaving the house- I bet you can think of a few if you remember back to when you first dated and recreate some of that romance.

 However you choose to spend this Valentine’s Day, you can be sure that romance can still blossom, no matter what your budget – you just have to think outside the box.
+You might enjoy these creative ideas for Valentine’s Day gifts.
 What are your best stories about or tips for Valentine’s Day on a budget?